What is a Homeowner’s Association?

 Every homeowner has a duty to safeguard property values and ensure a lifestyle that is enjoyable for all residents.
 As a member of your community association, you have legal obligations, including adherence to the governing documents, rules and regulations, architectural guidelines, and policies and procedures.
 You’re also required to pay the monthly assessment that keeps the community association operational.
 If you’re interested in having a say in the association’s direction, it’s recommended that you consider volunteering to serve on the Board of Directors.

-Yes, all homeowners who own a unit or lot within a community association are by default members of that association and are obligated to pay the monthly assessment.
-This monthly fee encompasses all expenses related to the operation of the community association.
+Yes, all homeowners who own a unit or lot within a community association are by default members of that association and are obligated to pay the assessment.
+This fee encompasses all expenses related to the operation of the community association.

-What does my monthly assessment pay for?
+What does my assessment pay for?

 The assessment is designed to fund the operational costs that the community association is legally obliged to cover.
 Such expenses typically involve insurance, water and sewer services, gas and electricity, landscaping, street cleaning, janitorial tasks, pest control, pool and spa services, elevator maintenance, and management costs.
 Additionally, assessments contribute to the reserves, which are funds set aside to cover future costs of repairing or replacing major components under the community association’s responsibility.
 This includes water heater and plumbing repairs or replacements, roofing, painting, street repairs, pool and spa maintenance, elevator modernizations, and clubhouse renovations.